Select Page

 CREATE OPPORTUNITY FOR CHILDREN

 During COVID-19, keeping kids safe meant moving school online.
 That caused problems for children without access to the internet.
-So we created 26 “learning pods” for over 700 children, giving them the resources to learn.
+So, we created 27 “learning pod” locations to give over 700 children a safe place to learn.

 SUPPORT MOVEMENTS FOR CHANGE